How to Change Car Oil: Step-by-Step DIY Guide

 Tools

 If you are building out your garage tool collection, see our essential tools guide for recommendations on foundational equipment that covers both home and auto projects.
+A typical oil change takes about 30 to 45 minutes, is basic vehicle maintenance, and to change oil safely you'll need specific safety gear, fresh fluids, and the right mechanical tools; on many vehicles, undertrays or access panels can also be handled with basic hand tools.

 - Socket set or wrench for the drain plug (typically 13mm to 17mm)